Spucen1/DGT/README.md

 ---

 ## Code Examples
-Here’s a simple example of one of the scripts I’ve written:
+Here’s a simple example of message cipher and decipher:

 ```python
 import random